geopm/geopm/docs/source/install.rst

 Prerequisites for Level Zero
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``levelzero`` allows GEOPM to read metrics and enact controls from Intel GPUs.
+``level-zero`` allows GEOPM to read metrics and enact controls from Intel GPUs.
 Currently, none of the Linux distributions supporting GEOPM provide this package upstream.